Empowering People with Lived Experiences

 Aside from designating someone to assist you in the voting process there are several others kinds of assistance available.
 Automark Ballot Marking Devices (BMD) are required at every voting site.
 See the Voting Assitance tab for more information.

 No, there is no relationship between registering to vote and your eligibility for benefits and services.

-You do not need an ID to vote, but you do need proof of identification when you register.
+You do not need identification to vote, but you do need proof of identification when you register.
 If you do not have a DMV or social security number, you may provide a copy of a valid photo ID, a current utility bill, bank statement, paycheck, or other government document that shows your name and address.
-If the BOE is unable to confirm your identity when you register to vote then the first time you vote, and the first time only, you will need to provide one of these forms of proof of identification at your polling place.
+If the Board Of Elections is unable to confirm your identity when you register to vote then the first time you vote, and the first time only, you will need to provide one of these forms of proof of identification at your polling place.

 You do not need to register for a political party to vote in the general election, but you do in order to vote in the primary.

 If you would like to change your enrollment from one party to another, send a voter registration form with your new choice to your county board of elections.
-Your change of enrollment must be received no later than 25 days prior to the general election before the primary in which you wish to vote.
+Your change of enrollment must be received no later than 25 days prior to the primary election in which you wish to vote.

 Anyone who is currently incarcerated maintains the right to vote, unless convicted of a felony (as opposed to a misdemeanor or violation).
 Individuals convicted of a felony can receive a voting restoration pardon while on parole.
 You do not need to provide any documentation about your criminal record in order to register and vote.

 Once granted, parole officers will hand deliver voting restoration pardons to individuals under their supervision, along with a voter registration form and the location of the registration office.
 A person can also look up his or her name using the Parolee Lookup feature of the DOCCS website, and see if they have been granted a conditional voting pardon, which will be noted on the lookup.